 To maximize energy recovery and continual fresh air throughout the house, we will use an ERV (Energy Recovery Ventilator) which quite simply moves outside stale, dirty air out from typically dirtier air areas while bringing in fresh outside air to areas such as bedrooms where you want freshest, cleanest air.

 As it does so, the two flows of air pass through a heat exchanger and many units also preserve 90% of the heat in the winter and prevent 90% of the heat coming in in the summer.
 They have a similar effect with humidity taking a load off the air conditioning in the summer.
-The ERV can be integral to the HVAC system or separate and is the current plan for Meldrum Ridge House.
+The ERV can be integral to the HVAC system and is the current plan for Meldrum Ridge House.

 Answer #8 Planning & working closely with the builder, the NC Clean Tech Center, a RESNet certified consultant